slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Ask employers why did they asked you for an interview - they will describe your strengths.

-> *'Our best work is the work we find ourselves doing, when there is no obligation to do so.' -- Naval Ravikant*
+> *"Our best work is the work we find ourselves doing, when there is no obligation to do so."
+-- Naval Ravikant*